 The medication delivered by the injection will be placed as close to the nerve causing the pain as possible.
 It will then "shut down" the pain receptors within the nerve(s) causing the problem.
-Imaging can help the doctor place the needle in exactly the right spot.
+Imaging can help the doctor place the needle in the most appropriate spot.
 The imaging itself is painless.

 The effects of the injection are usually immediate.
 It only takes a short time for the medication to achieve pain relief.
 However, nerve blocks are only a temporary fix—they typically last for up to one or two weeks and then wear off as they are absorbed by your body.
-Some patients undergo several rounds of nerve blocks before they feel a more permanent sense of relief.
-Others may not receive any permanent pain relief from this type of injection and may require different treatment methods to manage the pain or inflammation.
+Some patients undergo several rounds of nerve blocks before they experience long term relief.
+Others may not receive any long term pain relief from this type of injection and may require different treatment methods to manage their symptoms.